 Abingdon’s Kindergarten Team

-This semester in math, Kindergartners have been busy.
-We learned to read, write and count numbers from 1 to 50, using 5 and 10-groups.
+This semester in math, Kindergarteners have been busy.
+We learned to read, write and count numbers from 1 to 50, using 5- and 10-groups.
 We worked with repeating patterns and sorting using shapes.
-We explored the concepts of addition and subtraction through exploring number partners to 6 using plus, minus, equal and non-equal signs.
+We explored the concepts of addition and subtraction by exploring the number partners to 6 using plus, minus, equal and non-equal signs.
 Students have learned to read and create graphs.

 Through our partnership with the Kennedy Center, Kindergarteners are learning good citizenship through Living History.
 As the year progresses, the students will be introduced to additional strategies for fluent reading and writing.